BarryHoward/armchair-football/2020/Weekly-Updates/Week3.md

 > The Lions are bad, melons are gourds, and Ben is unpredictable...

 Ben hasn't exactly been lighting up the scoreboard, but he chose his moments wisely, as he is now sitting at 2-1 after beating up on two injury-depleted teams and looking as non-threating as possible in his matchup with Jen.
 Is his team that threatening?
-No.  But he's off to good start record wise, and Gronk has decide he actually wants to play football, so his TE situation may not be as dire as it once seemed.
+No.  But he's off to good start record wise, and Gronk has decided that he actually wants to play football, so his TE situation may not be as dire as it once seemed.
 Ben should remain in the middle of the pack, but the coronavirus situation has clearly dulled his penchant for unexpected moves.
-Hopefully that will change, as the league could use a bit spice in these dark times.
+Hopefully that will change, as the league could use a bit of humor in these dark times.

 ### 10 - TompaBaeGronkaneers